myusername-dot/AvelirCraft/README.md

 # Avelir Craft

-This is a web application for the minecraft server
+This is a web application for the minecraft server.

-Frontend by Egor-Jambulat
+Frontend by Egor-Jambulat and MrShnaider.